carpentries-incubator/cwl-novice-tutorial/setup.md

 ### Docker, cwltool, and graphviz

-3. Install and configure Windows Subsystem for Linux 2 (WSL2), and Docker Desktop
+1. Install and configure Windows Subsystem for Linux 2 (WSL2), and Docker Desktop
-   1. First complete all of the [WSL 2 "Prerequisites"][docker-desktop-wsl2-prereqs].
-   2. Then install [Debian from the Microsoft Store][install-debian].
-   3. Open the "Debian" app and setup your Debian user and password when prompted.

-      You can now close the "Debian" window.
+   1. Confirm that you are running Windows 10, version 2004 or higher (Build 19041 and higher) or Windows 11.

+      > ## Note
+      > To check your Windows version and build number, press the Windows logo key + <kbd>R</kbd>, type winver, select OK.
+        You can update to the latest Windows version by selecting "Start" > "Settings" > "Windows Update" > "Check for updates".
+      {: .callout }
-   4. Open PowerShell as Administrator ("Start menu" > "PowerShell" > right-click > "Run as Administrator") and run the following command to set Debian as your default WSL 2 distro:
+   2. Open PowerShell as Administrator ("Start menu" > "PowerShell" > right-click > "Run as Administrator") and paste the following command followed by <kbd>Enter</kbd> to install WSL 2:

-      `wsl --set-default debian`
+      `wsl --install`
+   3. Reboot your computer.
+Ubuntu will set itself up after the reboot.
+Wait for it to ask for a UNIX username and password.
+After you provide that information the Ubuntu window can be closed.
-   5. Then continue to [download Docker Desktop][download-docker-desktop] and run the installer.
+   4. Then continue to [download Docker Desktop][download-docker-desktop] and run the installer.
+      1. Reboot after installing Docker Desktop.
+      2. Run Docker Desktop
+      3. Accept the terms and conditions, if prompted
+      4. Wait for Docker Desktop to finish starting
+      5. Skip the tutorial, if prompted
-   6. Run Docker Desktop, from the top menu choose ["Settings" > "Resources" > "WSL Integration"][docker-screenshot] and under "Enable integration with additional distros" select "Debian"
+      6. From the top menu choose ["Settings" > "Resources" > "WSL Integration"][docker-screenshot]
+      7. Under "Enable integration with additional distros" select "Ubuntu"
+      8. Close the Docker Desktop window
-4. Configure VS Code
+2. Configure VS Code
    1. Open [this link][remote-wsl-extension] to install the "Remote - WSL" extension for VS Code by clicking the `Install` button or by following the directions.
    2. After installation, in VS Code choose "Open a Remote - WSL Window" and then "New WSL Window".

       If you don't see those option, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and then type "WSL" and they should appear at the top of the screen.
-   3. There should now be a second VS Code window that has "WSL: Debian" in green at the lower left corner.
+   3. There should now be a second VS Code window that has "WSL: Ubuntu" in green at the lower left corner.
       You can close the original VS Code window.
-   4. Enable the Benten CWL extension in this "WSL : Debian" window
+   4. To enable the Benten CWL extension in this "WSL : Ubuntu" window:
-      * press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> to open the "Extensions" pane.
+      * Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> to open the "Extensions" pane.
-      * Look for "CWL (Rabix/Benten)" and click the blue "Install in WSL: Debian" button.
+      * Look for "CWL (Rabix/Benten)" and click the blue "Install in WSL: Ubuntu" button.
-5. Open a terminal
+3. Open a terminal
-   * Choose "Terminal" > "New Terminal" from the menu in the "WSL : Debian" VS Code window.
+   * Choose "Terminal" > "New Terminal" from the menu in the "WSL : Ubuntu" VS Code window.
    * Copy the following `sudo apt-get update && sudo apt-get install -y python3-venv wget`
    * Paste it into the terminal window
    * Press <kbd>Return</kbd> to run it.
+You will need to use the UNIX password you set earlier.

    > ## Note!
    > All references to a "terminal" for the rest of this tutorial are to this terminal window inside
-   > the "WSL : Debian" Visual Studio Code windowd, and not Powershell, the Windows Command Prompt,
+   > the "WSL : Ubuntu" Visual Studio Code window, and not Powershell, the Windows Command Prompt,
-   > nor the "Debian" app.
+   > nor the "Ubuntu" app.
    {: .callout}
-6. Install the latest version of cwltool.
+4. Install the latest version of cwltool.
    1. First we will make a Python virtual environment by running the following commands in the terminal.
       ~~~
       python3 -m venv env       # Create a virtual environment named 'env' in the current directory